SoftwareAG/webmethods-cloudstreams-googlemaps/README.md

 ### Add Google API Key and activate connections

 To access Google APIs an API key is neccessary.
 Generate your API key here: https://console.developers.google.com/apis/credentials.
-Make sure all Google Maps APIs are enabled in your library by clickin and enabling each of them (https://console.developers.google.com/apis/library).
+Make sure all Google Maps APIs are enabled in your library by clicking and enabling each of them (https://console.developers.google.com/apis/library).

 1. Open Integration Server Administration in your browser
 2. Navigate to ```Solutions > CloudStreams > Providers > Google Maps```